sequenceiq/blog/source/_posts/2014-04-22-sql-on-hbase-with-apache-phoenix.markdown

 published: false
 ---

-At [SequenceIQ](http://sequenceiq.com/) we use HBase to store large amounts of high velocity data and interact with them - many times we use native HBase interfaces but recently there was a need (internal and external) to access the data through a well known SQL interface.
+At [SequenceIQ](http://sequenceiq.com/) we use HBase to store large amounts of high velocity data and interact with them - many times we use native HBase interfaces but recently there was a need (internal and external) to access the data through an SQL interface.

 ## Introduction